farling42/fvtt-pdf-pager/README.md

 Dragging an open PDF page onto the Canvas to create a Note will automatically populate the PDF Page Number field with the number of the currently open page in the PDF (adjusted by the "PDF Page Offset" defined for the PDF).

-## Ink/Text Annotations on PDF Pages
+## ~~Ink/Text Annotations on PDF Pages (not Foundry 14.361 onwards)~~

-From version 1.1.0 onwards, Ink and Text annotations can be added to Journal PDF pages as well as Actor/Item PDF sheets.
+~~From version 1.1.0 onwards, Ink and Text annotations can be added to Journal PDF pages as well as Actor/Item PDF sheets.
 These annotations are stored as part of the Foundry document in which they are displayed.
-This means that they will be restored when the page is next opened, and they will be transferred to other players for them to view these changes also.
+This means that they will be restored when the page is next opened, and they will be transferred to other players for them to view these changes also.~~

-This has required bundling the standard PDF.JS library (version 4.4.168) since the core Foundry PDF.JS library (4.0.137) removes the ability to use annotations.
+~~This has required bundling the standard PDF.JS library (version 4.4.168) since the core Foundry PDF.JS library (4.0.137) removes the ability to use annotations.~~

-**IMPORTANT NOTE**: You must _deselect_ the annotation tool after making changes in order for the annotations to get saved and sent to other players.
-(This does NOT automatically happen when you close the window.)
+~~**IMPORTANT NOTE**: You must _deselect_ the annotation tool after making changes in order for the annotations to get saved and sent to other players.
+(This does NOT automatically happen when you close the window.)~~

 ## Installation